Rakesh9100/CalcDiverse/Calculators/Gaming-Efficiency-Calculator/README.md

 ## Description :-

-This calculator will help you calculate your gaming efficiency using kills, deaths, assists, headshots and time played.
+This calculator helps you calculate the gaming efficiency using kills, deaths, assists, headshots and time played.

 ## Tech Stacks :-